 My name is Megan Goodeve.
-I am a Registered Nurse, Midwife, International Board Certified Lactation Consultant (IBCLC) and Medicare - Endorsed Midwife with close to 20 years experience with newborn, premature and postnatal breastfeeding.
-I also hold a Certificate in Perinatal Mental Health as well as skills in acupressure and gentle myofascial release.
+I am a Registered Nurse, Midwife, International Board Certified Lactation Consultant (IBCLC) and Medicare - Endorsed Midwife with over 20 years experience with newborn, premature and postnatal breastfeeding.
+I also hold a Certificate in Perinatal Mental Health as well as skills in acupressure, gentle myofascial release and a certified Hypnobirthing Australia (TM) and HypnoMothering Practitioner.
+My experience is in providing care throughout pregnancy, birth and beyond supporting many new families to succeed in birthing through to early parenting.

 I have worked in a variety of settings throughout Adelaide, including country, private and large metropolitan hospitals.
-I have now attained my notation as an Endorsed Midwife (RANZCOG endorsed), entitling me to provide a continuum of care to women during their pregnancy and post birth period with Medicare rebates available for these services.
-I am also registered with some private health funds that allow midwifery/lactation services to be claimed (enquire with your health fund).
+I have attained my notation as an Endorsed Midwife (entailing thousands of hours in midwifery care, a postgraduate university course and collaborative arrangements with obstetrician/GP’s), thus entitling me to provide a continuum of care to women during their pregnancy and post birth period with Medicare rebates available for these services.
+I am also registered with several private health funds that allow midwifery/lactation services to be claimed (enquire with your health fund).

 I am married with one beautiful son – who was breastfed until 12 months of age when he self weaned.
 My passion for supporting mothers and babies who are breastfeeding initially came from my own personal struggles and eventual success with breastfeeding.

-As a Lactation Consultant, I provide empathetic, nurturing, evidence-based breastfeeding support to parents and parents-to-be helping you reach your breastfeeding goals.
+As an Endorsed midwife and IBCLC, I provide empathetic, nurturing, evidence-based breastfeeding support to parents and parents-to-be helping you reach your breastfeeding goals.
 Being listened to is the most valuable skill I can offer you.
 Trusting your instincts.

 I am passionate about preparing families for breastfeeding and what they can expect from a breastfed newborn.
 I understand that breastfeeding doesn’t always go to plan and I enjoy supporting mothers and babies with breastfeeding difficulties.
 Breastfeeding success is often determined by the supports a mother has in place, from her partner, mother, mother-in-law, midwife, doctors and lactation consultants therefore it is important for us to have a trusting relationship where we have an open dialogue that makes you feel prepared and empowered.